firebolt-db/godocs/docs/Guides/getting-started.md

 1. Select the (+) icon next to the Script 2 tab to open a new tab.

 2. Enter the following simple query, which fetches a list of databases associated with your account:
   ```sql
   SHOW DATABASES;
   ```

 3. Select **Run** to process the query.
 Firebolt uses the engine listed to the right of your database to run your query and its status of **Running** or **Stopped**.
 You can select a different engine from the dropdown menu next to the engine (<img src="../assets/images/engine-icon.png" alt="AggIndex" width="12"/>) icon.

    If your engine is **Stopped**, Firebolt may prompt you to start your engine.
-Select **Start Engin**e**.
+Select **Start Engine**.
 Engine startup typically requires a few moments to complete, as Firebolt prepares your environment for data analysis.

 For more information about Firebolt’s SQL workspace, see <!--- ADD DEVELOP WORKSPACE LINK--->